janpeuker/awesome-tech-roles/README.md

 ### Interviews
 * [CMU 313](https://cmu-313.github.io/) - CMU's course 313 "Foundations of Software Engineering" has a section on "Peopleware", hiring and collaborating as team
 * [Competence over Credentials](https://www.fastcompany.com/40533276/stop-confusing-your-job-skills-with-your-credentials-and-do-this-instead) - Separating skills (also known as capacity, competence or capability) from credentials
-* [Guerrilla Guide to Interviewing](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/) - Joel Spolsky's "classic" guide on SWE interviews
+* [Guerrilla Guide to Interviewing](https://www.joelonsoftware.com/2006/10/25/the-guerrilla-guide-to-interviewing-version-30/) - Joel Spolsky's classic guide on SWE interviews
 * [HBR How to Hire](https://hbr.org/2018/01/how-to-hire) - Research into How to Hire based on mainly Netflix experience
 * [Hire for weaknesses](https://benjiweber.co.uk/blog/2021/04/10/dont-hire-top-talent-hire-for-weaknesses/) - Hiring for weakness and a manifesto for hiring inexperienced engineers
 * [Interview Basics](https://themanagershandbook.com/hiring-and-onboarding/interviewing/the-basics) - Intervew process from "The Manager's Handbook"